gi-no/blog_mean_stack/article3.en.md

 ?
 What will the url of your route be? /questions/show/:id
 ```

 Directories and files are generated.
-Now, we implement client-side controllers and HTMLs by editting the files.
+Now, we implement client-side controllers and HTMLs by editing the files.

 #### Editing question listing controller
 On the question listing controller, we retrieve question listing using "GET /api/questions" API.